+Agen Agency fund

-ASSETS Age ncy fund
+ASSETS

-Cash and cash equivalents \$ 7,162
+Cash and cash equivalents = \$ 7,162

+A A DAY MOVE C

 LIABILITIES

 Due to student groups \$ 7,162

 NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 A. Description of Government-wide Financial Statements

 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all non-fiduciary activities of the Academy.
 All fiduciary activities are reported only in the fund financial statements.
 Governmental activities normally are supported by intergovernmental revenues.